Francis Leggatt Chantrey: Life

 In 1828 Chantrey set up his own foundry in Eccleston Place, not far from his house and studio, where large-scale works in bronze, including equestrian statues, could be cast.

 Working practices

 Chantrey developed a procedure of making a portrait sculpture in which he would begin by making two life-sized drawings of his sitter's head, one full-face and one in profile, with the aid of a camera lucida.
 His assistants would then make a clay model based on the drawings, to which Chantrey would add the finishing touches in front of the sitter.
 A plaster cast would be made of the clay model, and then a marble replica made of that.
-Allan Cunningham and Henry Weekes were his chief assistants, and made of many of the works produced under Chantrey's name.
+Allan Cunningham and Henry Weekes were his chief assistants, and made many of the works produced under Chantrey's name.
 The debilitating effects of heart disease made him even more reliant on assistants in the last few years of his life.